istex/grobid-client-istex/Readme.md

 > node main -in ~/tmp/selectedIstexIds.txt -out ~/tmp/out -n 20 processHeaderDocument

 This command will extract the header of the PDF files corresponding to the ISTEX ID given in `~/tmp/selectedIstexIds.txt` with 20 concurrent calls to the GROBID server and write the results under `~/tmp/out`.

+## Generating full resources for ISTEX

+To produce the ISTEX full text TEI resources for the existing ISTEX objects already loaded on the ISTEX plaform, the process is as follow:

+- generate the list of ISTEX ID that are supported by GROBID full text processing, see section `Generate a list of Istex ID to be processed by grobid full text service` below

+- start the GROBID service, and if needed update the config file `config.json` for the actual host and port of the service

+- run the client with processFulltextDocument as GROBID service:

+> node main -in ~/tmp/selectedIstexIds.txt -out ~/tmp/out -n 30 processFulltextDocument

+This will produce the full text TEI in the directory structure appropriate to ISTEX, calling GROBID with the parameters corresponding to what is expected by ISTEX formats.

+- complete the output for ISTEX:

+> > node complete-output -in ~/tmp/selectedIstexIds.txt -out ~/tmp/out

+This will update the TEI header of the full text enrichment, generate the bibrefs enrichment file and update the fulltext file with the newly generated bibliographical references.
+Be sure to use the same output (`~/tmp/out`) for having all the resources under the same hierarchy.

+The ISTEX full text resources (all enrichment files and updated full text file) are available under `~/tmp/out`.

 ## Output